pakkk/StatsBomb/README.md

 ### Statistics projects

 The following projects calculate useful statistics for the specific files.
-Also, they can provide utilities to be referenced by other projects: *StatsBombCompetitionsStats*, *StatsBombMatchesStats*, *StatsBombLineupsStats*, *StatsBombEventsStats*, *StatsBombThreeSixtyStats*.
+Also, they can provide utilities to be referenced by other projects in this repository: *StatsBombCompetitionsStats*, *StatsBombMatchesStats*, *StatsBombLineupsStats*, *StatsBombEventsStats*, *StatsBombThreeSixtyStats*.

 ### Web services projects